Luang Pu Sodh Candasaro: Teaching meditation

 During a ministry of over half-a-century, Luang Pu Sodh taught Dhammakāya meditation continuously, guiding meditation every Thursday and preaching on Buddhism on Sundays and uposatha days.
 Luang Pu Sodh would distribute an introductory book about meditation to practitioners.
 At first, the Dhammakāya meditation method drew criticism from the Thai Saṅgha authorities, because it was a new method.
 Discussion within the Saṅgha led to an inspection at Wat Paknam, but it was concluded that Luang Pu Sodh's method was correct.

 In teaching meditation, Luang Pu Sodh would challenge others to meditate so that they might verify for themselves the benefits of Dhammakāya meditation.
 He organized a team of his most gifted meditation practitioners and set up a 'meditation factory of direct knowledge' (โรงงานทำวิชชา).
 These practitioners, mostly monks and mae chis, would meditate in an isolated location at the temple, in shifts for 24 hours a day, one shift lasting for six hours.
 Their "brief" was to devote their lives to meditation research for the common good of society.
 In the literature of the Dhammakāya tradition many accounts are found about Dhammakāya meditation solving problems in society and the world at large.
 Dhammakāya meditation was—and still is—believed to bring forth certain psychic powers (abhiññā), such as travelling to other spheres of existence, and reading people's minds.
 Publications describe that Dhammakāya meditation was used during the Second World War to prevent Thailand from being bombed.
 Luang Pu Sodh also used meditation in healing people, for which he became widely known.
 An often quoted anecdote is the story of Somdet Puean, the abbot of Wat Pho, who, after meditating with Luang Pu Sodh, recovered from his illness.
-An important student in the meditation factory was Maechi Chandra Khonnokyoong, who Luang Pu Sodh once described as "first among many, second to none" in terms of meditation skill, according to the biography of Wat Phra Dhammakaya.
+An important student in the meditation factory was eventual Wat Phra Dhammakaya founder Maechi Chandra Khonnokyoong, who Luang Pu Sodh once described as "first among many, second to none" in terms of meditation skill, according to the biography of Wat Phra Dhammakaya.